derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 The discount factor for a particular term indicate the **present value** of one unit currency to be received at the end of the term.

-The discount factor of a currency can usually extracted from the Tre
+The discount factors for different terms of a currency can usually be extracted from the corresponding Treasury bond prices because these bonds promoise future cash flows at a fixed interval of time.

 Denote the discount factor for $t$ years by $d(t)$.